---->

 Many scientists and mathematicians have considered the sphere to be

-the most perfectly ordered of shapes, but in nature the spherical is
+the most 'perfectly ordered' of shapes, but in nature the spherical is

 often in fact the most disordered.
 If something basically has some